 Mt.
 Saint Helens Skills and Climb

 Inclusions - Group technical climbing equipment (personal climbing equipment is available for rent at a nominal charge), all permits and camping fees, and the guide fee.

-Exclusions - Not included in the course cost is all personal clothing and climbing gear (including crampons, ice axe, harness, helmet, tent, etc), transportation to the climbing areas from AAI headquarters, gratuities to guide, meals or snacks, or travel insurance.
+Exclusions - Not included in the course cost is all personal clothing and climbing gear (including crampons, ice axe, harness, helmet, tent, etc), transportation, gratuities to guide, meals or snacks, or travel insurance.

+Mt.
+Saint Helens Skills and Climb